-Enhanced due diligence procedures for PEPs: Foreign: YES Domestic: NO
+Enhanced due diligence procedures for PEPs: Foreign: YES Domestic: YES

 KYC covered entities: Banks and credit unions; life insurance companies, brokers, and agents; securities dealers; casinos; real estate brokers and agents; agents of the Crown (certain government agencies); money services businesses (MSBs); accountants and accounting firms; lawyers; dealers in precious metals and stones; and notaries in Quebec and British Columbia